VIVID·REPAIRS/THE FIELD GUIDE/MOTHERBOARDUpdated 15 August 2026Prices live from Amazon UK

 Best Under £50: None available - avoid anything cheaper than £80 for reliability

 The MSI PRO B760M-P DDR4 sits at the top of our best motherboards under £200 list for good reason.
-At £89.99, it’s the most affordable way to build around Intel’s 12th and 13th gen processors without sacrificing essential features.
-The Micro-ATX form factor keeps costs down whilst maintaining compatibility with most cases, and the DDR4 support means you’re not forced into expensive DDR5 memory upgrades.
+At this price, it's the most affordable way to build around Intel's 12th and 13th gen processors without sacrificing essential features.
+The Micro-ATX form factor keeps costs down whilst maintaining compatibility with most cases, and the DDR4 support means you're not forced into expensive DDR5 memory upgrades.

 Testing with an i5-13400F showed the VRM design handles mid-range processors comfortably, with temperatures staying below 65°C under sustained loads.
 The dual M.2 slots (one PCIe 4.0, one PCIe 3.0) provide enough storage expansion for most builds, though you'll need to use SATA for additional drives.
 The single PCIe 4.0 x16 slot is fine for single-GPU setups but limits expansion compared to ATX boards.